Logo Futurismo

 Maria Ernesto

 Fin whales (Balaenoptera physalus) are the second-largest living animal on earth.
 This species is present in every ocean on the planet, from tropical to polar regions (Aguilar, 2009).
-The fin whale used to be endangered and the IUCN (International Union for Conservation of Nature) changed their conservation status in 2018.
+The fin whale used to be endangered, and the IUCN (International Union for Conservation of Nature) changed its conservation status in 2018.
 Indeed, they went from “Endangered” to “Vulnerable” (Cooke et al., 2018).

-However, human threats continue to largely affect fin whales.
+However, human threats continue to affect fin whales largely.
 This puts whale populations and marine ecosystems at risk (Panigada, et al., 2006).
-So, are fin whales endangered still from a practical perspective?
-Let’s discuss this interesting subject in this article.
+So, are fin whales still endangered from a practical perspective?
+Let’s discuss this fascinating subject in this article.

 Contents hide